DiegoKoz/scisci/README.md

 More information about the dataset and the guidelines can be found in the following article:

-Diego Kozlowski, Jennifer Dusdal, Jun Pang, Andreas Zilian (?).
-The Science of Science Embedding Spaces: Deep Learning for Article Vectorisation
+Diego Kozlowski, Jennifer Dusdal, Jun Pang, Andreas Zilian (2021).
+Semantic and Relational Spaces in Science of Science: Deep Learning Models for Article Vectorisation

 If you use any of the provided material in your work, please cite us as follows